Teresa Rees

-Dame Teresa Lesley Rees, DBE, FAcSS, FLSW (born June 1949) is a British social scientist, and a professor at Cardiff University.
-She specialises in the analysis of gender equality within education, training and labour market policies.
+Dame Teresa Lesley Rees, DBE, FAcSS, FLSW (11 June 1949 – 22 September 2023) was a British social scientist, and a professor at Cardiff University.
+She specialised in the analysis of gender equality within education, training and labour market policies.

-Career
+Life and career

-She is professor emerita in the School of Social Sciences at Cardiff University.
-She served as principal investigator for the Women Adding Value to the Economy (WAVE) project, was a visiting professor at Sweden's GEXcel International Collegium for Advanced Transdisciplinary Gender Studies, and was director of the Leadership Foundation for Higher Education.
+Teresa Lesley Rees was born in Wells, Somerset on 11 June 1949.
+She was professor emerita in the School of Social Sciences at Cardiff University.
+She was principal investigator for the Women Adding Value to the Economy (WAVE) project, a visiting professor at Sweden's GEXcel International Collegium for Advanced Transdisciplinary Gender Studies, and director of the Leadership Foundation for Higher Education.

 A former Equal Opportunities commissioner, she received the Welsh Woman of the Year Award for "outstanding contributions to women in Wales", and in 2002 was made a CBE for her work on equal opportunities and higher education.
+In 2012, she was elected a Fellow of the Learned Society of Wales.
 In January 2015, she was made a Dame Commander of the Order of the British Empire (DBE) "for services to social sciences".

+Dame Teresa Rees died of cancer on 22 September 2023, at the age of 74.